andrewheiss/ath-hugo/content/blog/2021-08-21_r2-euler/index.markdown

 **1: This is inefficient**

-Calculating each of these plot segments by hand is tedious and there will inevitably be typos and errors.
+Calculating each of these plot segments by hand is tedious and there will inevitably be typos and errors (there are probably errors in this very post!).
 Also, due to how ANOVA works, the order of the variables you specify matters *a lot*: `aov(Y ~ X1 + X2)` and `aov(Y ~ X2 + X1)` give completely different sum of squares for the joint variation of `Y`, `X1`, and `X2`.
 That in turn changes the sizes of the segments.

 When writing this, I spent way too much time playing with covariance matrices, partial correlation matrices, and variance-covariance matrices to see if I could calculate these areas more mathematically using the guts of regression and ANOVA, but it was too tricky.
 Smarter people than me will need to figure it out.